-All complainantsshall be directed to the office of the Director of Jefferson County&rsquos Office of Community & Economic Development.
-The Director&rsquos office will direct the complaint to the appropriate division or office.
-The appropriate office shall respond to the complaint and notification shall be sent to the Director&rsquos Office that shall include a copy of the response.
+All complainantsshall be directed to the office of the Director of Jefferson County's Office of Community & Economic Development.
+The Director's office will direct the complaint to the appropriate division or office.
+The appropriate office shall respond to the complaint and notification shall be sent to the Director's Office that shall include a copy of the response.